prescottprue/react-redux-firebase/docs/queries.md

 # Queries

+Query listeners are attached by using the `firebaseConnect` higher order component. `firebaseConnect` accepts an array of paths for which to create queries.
 When listening to paths, it is possible to modify the query with any of [Firebase's included query methods](https://firebase.google.com/docs/reference/js/firebase.database.Query).

+**NOTE:**
+By default the results of queries are stored in redux under the path of the query.
+If you would like to change where the query results are stored in redux, use [`storeAs` (more below)](#storeAs).

 Below are examples using Firebase query methods as well as other methods that are included (such as 'populate').

 ## once
 To load a firebase location once instead of binding, the once option can be used: